Laugharne/solana_solandy_p_token/README.md

 - [00:16:09](https://www.youtube.com/watch?v=n-ym1utpzhk?t=969) ➜ consumed success and here I'm screaming too much let me drink and here I think we already see the one difference that the Pinocchio token program has to token
 - [00:16:21](https://www.youtube.com/watch?v=n-ym1utpzhk?t=981) ➜ cek which is token kek does logging it says we're doing initialized mint two and and we also see it consumed 2,700 compute units whereas Pinocchio
 - [00:16:36](https://www.youtube.com/watch?v=n-ym1utpzhk?t=996) ➜ used 200 compute units which is pretty amazing I like this this is pretty cool cuz the instructions are the exact same the accounts are the exact same so you
-- [00:16:49](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1009) ➜ can treat it the same well can you so we should be able to do everything that we do with a token program now also with this P token program program except it's
+- [00:16:49](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1009) ➜ can treat it the same well can you so we should be able to do everything that we do with a token program now also with this P-Token program program except it's
 - [00:17:00](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1020) ➜ not going to be so easy let's create an account and in as token there is a get create Associated token account instruction I'm fairly sure that I
 - [00:17:11](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1031) ➜ cannot use this but let's try the AA here it is fine the names are so confusing anyway so mint owner and the token program is token program so we
 - [00:17:23](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1043) ➜ have the ATA we have the mint owner which is signer the payer which shall also be the signer and token program oh payer you need a signer there you go I